wkumari/draft-wkumari-dhc-addr-notification/draft-wkumari-dhc-addr-notification.md

 - the address is not appropriate for the link;
 - the message does not include a Client Identifier option;
 - the message includes a Server Identifier option;
-- the message does not include at least one IA Address option;
+- the message does not include the IA Address option;
 - the message includes an Option Request Option.

 # DHCPv6 Address Registration Procedure